WordPress 5.2 – What’s New

 WordPress Site Health

-A thing that would probably be noticed by everyone would be the addition of a percentage score grade right at the top of the page.
+A thing that everyone would probably notice is the addition of a percentage score grade right at the top of the page.
 This score is based on the number of tests that a website passes.
-There are people that are unhappy with that and there is an ongoing discussion among developers regarding if such grading system is actually needed.
-The main reason for scores to be an issue sometimes is because people tend to get obsessed with getting a score of 100%.
+There are people that are unhappy with that and there is an ongoing discussion among developers regarding they actually need such a grading system.
+The main reason scores are sometimes an issue is because of people becoming obsessed with getting a score of 100%.

 The test in this brand new Site Health Tool entails checks for some items that are related to performance and security.
 Those are the following: